Tennessee primary features GOP House fight, Dem governor bid

 In the 5th, state Sen. Heidi Campbell has no opponent in her Democratic primary and will take on the Republican winner in November.
-Two Democrats face off in the new 6th District, which includes more of Nashville, where Republican U.S. Rep. John Rose has a huge fundraising edge.
+In the new 6th District, which includes more of Nashville, Republican U.S. Rep. John Rose brings a huge fundraising edge into a general election against Democrat Randal Cooper, who defeated a primary opponent.

 There is also a full slate of state legislative primary races.
 Additionally, Thursday is general election night for many local contests.
 The highlight of those is in Shelby County — which encompasses Memphis — where Republican District Attorney Amy Weirich faces a challenge from Democratic civil rights lawyer Steven Mulroy.